 It's also important to note that Part B only addresses lawsuits related to a workers' compensation claim, and only applies if said claim is covered under your workman's compensation policy.

-Employer's liability (Part B), conversely has firm limitations to the policy.
-In most cases, employer's liability limits are typically:
+Employer's liability (Part B), conversely, has firm limitations to the policy.
+In most cases, the minimum limits for employer's liability coverage are typically:

-Your employer's liability policy limits can be increased to higher limits, but for a small bump in cost on your workers' comp insurance premium.
+Your employer's liability policy limits can be increased to higher limits for a small bump in cost on your workers' comp insurance premium.

-For example, some general contractors may require their subcontractors to maintain a certain limit on their policy, which could be higher than the standard policy.
+For example, some general contractors may require their subcontractors to maintain a minimum limit on their policy that could be higher than the standard policy.

 The cost of workers' compensation insurance varies based on a number of factors about your business.
 Your premium is directly impacted by your business location, the number of employees you have, industry risks, and more.